 HACSM has continued to find this activity a key support in encouraging High School graduates to continue with their college courses immediately thereafter.
-In FY2020, there were 262 households with Full Time Students between the ages of 18-24.
-On average, HACSM excluded \$12,160 for these households.
+In FY2022, there were 173 households with Full Time Students between the ages of 18-24.
+On average, HACSM excluded \$9,685 of the students' annual earned income for these households.

-In FY2020 there were 87 households with full time students over the age of 24, with an average earned income of approximately \$10,421 per household that was included in the households, gross annual income.
+In FY2022 there were 24 households with full time students over the age of 24, with an average annual earned income of approximately \$13,385 per household that was included in the gross income calculation.